Fortaleza Metro: Rolling stock

 The AnsaldoBreda rolling stock used on the system is similar to that used on the Circumvesuviana railway, in Naples, Italy.
 A total of 20 train-sets were expected to be delivered, and in service, by 2012.

 Light rail

-A third rail line in the Fortaleza area, which runs between Parangaba and Macuripe and which had operated as a cargo line, was converted into a diesel light rail line.
+A third rail line in the Fortaleza area, which runs between Parangaba and Mucuripe and which had operated as a cargo line, was converted into a diesel light rail line.
 The line partly opened in July 2017, was extended in July 2018, and was then extended to its current 10-station length with the opening of Iate station in September 2020.
+A 2.4 km long branch of the line (designated as line 5), running from Expedicionários station to Fortaleza–Pinto Martins International Airport, opened on February 9, 2026.